tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 ### Running offline

 There are circumstances in which you need to perform a source code analysis on an environment without or with restricted internet access.
-In such case, You can perform the analysis, capture its results and at a later stage upload those results to your Tidal Migrations workspace.
+In such case, you can perform the analysis, capture its results and at a later stage upload those results to your Tidal Migrations workspace.

 These are the steps you need to follow in order to bypass internet access limitations:

 1. On a Machine with internet access, you need to install, and configure Tidal Tools.

-2. Package Tidal Tools and its required docker container images into a tar file, This will allow you to move the archive file into your restricted environment.
+2. Package Tidal Tools and its required docker container images into a tar file.
+This will allow you to move the archive file into your restricted environment.
 To do so, run the following command.

     `tidal backup`

     Once it has finished, you will find (in your current location) a tar file called `tidal-snapshot_DATE.tar`.
 This is the file you need to transport into your internet restricted environment.

-3. On the machine that has no internet access.
-You will now restore Tidal Tools using the following command.
+3. On the machine that has no internet access, you will now restore Tidal Tools using the following command.

     `tidal restore tidal-snapshot_DATE.tar`

     This will load a docker image and all the existing Tidal Tools configurations from the original machine.
-You can now run the source code analysis without any external network connectivity.:
+You can now run the source code analysis without any external network connectivity.

     `tidal analyze code [path/to-directory] --offline --output-dir [directory]`

     Note:
-    -  The `--offline` flag, it will indicate to Tidal Tools that the output needs to be stored in a file instead of being uploaded.
+    - The `--offline` flag indicates to Tidal Tools that the output needs to be stored in a file instead of being uploaded.
-    - The `--output-dir`, will be use to determine where the output will be located.
+    - The `--output-dir` flag determines where the output will be located.

     After the analysis is completed, you will find a zip file called, `result-<DATE>.zip` that can then be transferred into a machine with internet connectivity.

-4. Back to the machine with internet access. you can now upload your results to your workspace with this command.
+4. Back to the machine with internet access, you can now upload your results to your workspace with this command.

     `tidal analyze code --app-id [app_id_for_your_application] --upload [file_name]`